Weatherspoon, No. 17 Mississippi State hold off Wright State

+Center Loudon Love, who averages 14.0 points and 8.8 rebounds, was injured in Wright State's shootaround and did not play.
+Bulldogs coach Ben Howland said the Raiders adjusted masterfully.

+"We prepared the last two days for Love and come to find out he suffers an injury, and they played completely different without him.
+We prepared to double him in the post and everything was about him," Howland said.
+"They spread the floor, and give them a lot of credit, they are a good veteran team and shot the 3-ball well in the second half.
+When you beat a good team like they are and they keep on winning, it will definitely help us."

-Aric Holman had 12 points, nine rebounds, four blocks and four assists for the Bulldogs (11-1), while Lamar Peters chipped in 11 points and Tyson Carter scored 10.
+Aric Holman had 12 points, nine rebounds, four blocks and four assists for the Bulldogs (11-1).

+"Our two seniors (Weatherspoon and Holman) did a good job leading us tonight.
+I told the guys we better be ready," Howland said.
+"We had to make adjustments in the first half against their small lineup, but in the second half they got open on 3-point shots."

 Bill Wampler had 19 points for the Raiders (6-7), who went on a 13-2 run starting midway through the second half and tied the game at 55-all on Parker Ernsthausen's 3-pointer from the top of the key with 5:57 remaining.